martin26/Diablo-II--Vanilla-Frosting/README.txt

 - [Recipe] Downgrade a rune by placing: Rune + Antidote -> Previous Rune.

 **** Balancing ****
-- Improved Rune Drop Rates
+- Improved Rune Drop Rates.
-- Improved TC 84/87/90 Drop Rates.
+- Improved TC 84 & 87 Drop Rates.
 - Improved Cow Drop Rates.
-- Act bosses always have quest drops and drop rates.
+- Act Bosses always have Quest Drops and Drop Rates.
-- Chests can drop higher runes.
+- Chests can drop higher runes on each difficulty.
   > Normal (A2+): Up to Sol
   > Nightmare: Up to Ist
   > Hell: Up to Zod